InformaticsMatters/fragmentor-k8s-orchestration/README.md

     ansible-playbook site.yaml -e @parameters.yaml
     [...]

+## The kubeconfig ConfigMap
+The player is configured to map the cluster's `KUBECONFIG` file into the nextflow Pods created by the various playbooks.
+To do this you must create a **ConfigMap** in the `fragmentor` namespace created in the step above.

+This is done using `Kustomize` and the convenient bash script that copies your chosen `KUBECONFIG` file into the project's `kustomization` directory prior to running the kustomize command.

+Set your KUBECONFIG environment variable and then run the command: -

+    export KUBECONFIG=~/k8s-config/config-fragmentor
+    ./deploy-kubeconfig.sh

+You are shown the resulting **ConfigMap** YAML before being asked to continue.

+>   If you encounter a warning about missing the
+    kubectl.kubernetes.io/last-applied-configuration you most likely had a **ConfigMap** deployed already and you can probably safely ignore this, but check the content of the corresponding **Namespace** object, just to be safe.
+    The warning is issued because it's probably the first copy of the resource and there is no annotation kustomize can use to figure out what to patch and change with the exiting object.

 ## Using a custom work volume
 If you need to setup a custom PVC (which has to be **ReadWriteMany**) you can set one